shahidirfan100/Loopnet-Scraper/README.md

 }
 ```

----

-## Tips For Best Results
+## Tips for Best Results

-### Start With A Working Search URL

-- Open the LoopNet search in your browser first.
-- Use city and transaction pages that return visible listings.
+- **Start with a working URL** - Open the LoopNet search in your browser first and use a URL that returns visible listings.
-- Keep query strings out of the URL unless you need a specific filter.

-### Keep Test Runs Small

-- Use `results_wanted: 20` while checking a new market.
+- **Test with a small limit** - Use `results_wanted: 20` while checking a new market before running larger collections.
-- Increase `max_pages` after confirming the output looks right.
-- Match `results_wanted` to realistic listing availability.
+- **Match limits to availability** - Set `results_wanted` and `max_pages` based on realistic listing counts for your target market.

-### Use Proxies For Reliability

-- Enable residential proxies for repeated or scheduled runs.
-- Keep proxy settings consistent across monitoring jobs.
-- Retry later if a market page temporarily blocks access.

----
+- **Enable proxies for scheduled runs** - Use proxy configuration when running the Actor on a schedule to maintain collection reliability.
+- **Empty fields are normal** - Some listings do not include every field.
+Empty values are removed from each record automatically.

 ## Integrations

-Connect your data with:

-- **Google Sheets** - Review and filter listings with a team.
+- **Google Sheets** - Send listing data to spreadsheets for team analysis.
-- **Airtable** - Build a searchable property database.
+- **Airtable** - Build a searchable property database from collected results.
-- **Make** - Trigger follow-up workflows after each run.
+- **Make** - Trigger follow-up workflows after each collection run.
-- **Zapier** - Send new listings to other apps.
+- **Zapier** - Send new listings to other applications.
 - **Webhooks** - Deliver results to internal systems.

 ### Export Formats